jskycak3/jpskycak.github.io/_pages/music.md

 ## [Covers14](#covers14)

-<i>2014.</i> Raw recordings.
-There's one original -- I forced myself to give songwriting a shot, and the result was a weird story about love, relativity, and fate.
-In the next project, I decided to focus on sound rather than lyrics.
+<i>2014.
+Raw recordings.</i> There's one original -- I forced myself to give songwriting a shot, and the result was a weird story about love, relativity, and fate.

 Iron and Wine (orig.
 The Postal Service) | <b><font color="green">Such Great Heights</font></b> | <audio controls src="https://jpskycak.github.io/files/jpskycak-such_great_heights.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Iron and Wine | <font color="green">Love Vigilantes</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-love_vigilantees.mp3">Your browser does not support the <code>audio</code> element.</audio>